ir-lab/LanguagePolicies/README.md

 ```

 Then, install the remaining dependancies:
-- [ROS 2 Foxy](https://docs.ros.org/en/foxy/Installation.html): ROS is used for communication between the simulator and the neural network.
-Before running our code, please make sure to compile and source the workspace _ros2_ in this repository in order for our code to find the required packages.
 - [PyRep](https://github.com/stepjam/PyRep): Please clone their repository and check out commit _96c0b034ee21ab5e6ba0942c4d57993a8670379a_.
 Then, the package can be installed with:
 ```
 pip install .
 ```
 - [Orocos KDL](https://github.com/orocos/orocos_kinematics_dynamics): The python-wrapper has to match the solver version installed on your system.
 We strongly suggest to install both components from the git repository.
 Our code was tested with commit _86c7893234aeccec3b9bf24cf20de9380d64bdf3_.
 Please follow their installation instructions for _orocos_kdl_ and _python_orocos_kdl_.
+However, to set the Python versions o

+cmake .. -DPYTHON_INCLUDE_DIR=$(python -c "import sysconfig; print(sysconfig.get_path('include'))") -DPYTHON_LIBRARY=$(python -c "import sysconfig; print(sysconfig.get_config_var('LIBDIR'))")

-However, after running _make_ in the python package, you should have created a file called _PyKDL.so_.
+ after running _make_ in the python package, you should have created a file called _PyKDL.so_.
 Copy this file to your python interpreter's _site-packages_.
 You can check if KDL is ready to be used by running the code in _utils/test_KDL.py_.

 To run the model and simulation, you need to download the __dataset__, __pre-trained model__, and other required files.
 The required files can be downloaded from [here](https://drive.google.com/file/d/1fE_Tv44Vl40_KNeu9oI-3VllRJVXyNVZ/view?usp=share_link).
 The downloaded file contains a pre-trained model, the processed training dataset (and other supporting files), and the test-data used for evaluation.